You are here

-Colorado school districts are required to ensure all kindergarten through 3rd grade teachers complete evidence-based training in teaching reading by the 2021-22 school year, as a result of changes to the Colorado READ Act in SB 19-199 (PDF).
+Colorado school districts are required to ensure all K - 3 teachers complete evidence-based training in teaching reading as a result of changes to the Colorado READ Act in SB 19-199 (PDF).
 Following a six-month extension approved by the State Board of Education, all K - 3 teachers must complete the teacher training by Jan.
 31, 2022.
 Districts, BOCES, and charters that do not meet the requirements will be ineligible for READ Act funds for the 2022-23 school year.
 In subsequent years, districts will need to ensure that teachers new to teaching K – 3rd grade also meet this requirement.

 To meet this training requirement, State Board of Education rules require that the evidence-based training in teaching reading must: